natenka/pyneng-book-en/docs/source/book/06_control_structures/exceptions.rst

 It is important to assess in each specific situation which version of code is more comprehensible, compact and universal - with or without exceptions.

-If you’ve used some other programming language before, it’s possible that use of exceptions was considered as a bad form.
+If you've used some other programming language before, it's possible that use of exceptions was considered a bad form.
 In Python this is not true.
 To get a little bit more into this issue, look at the links to additional material at the end of this section.